yWorks/generator-yfiles-app/README.md

 for transpiling or loading the app.

 #### What else do you want?
- * **Use yfiles-typeinfo.js** Includes the yfiles-typeinfo.js file which provides runtime type checking during development time.
-Remember to remove this file for production releases.
+ * **Use development library** Uses the yFiles development library with runtime type checking.
+Remember to use the production library for production releases.
- Further information can be found [here](http://docs.yworks.com/yfileshtml/#/dguide/DevelopmentSupport#DevelopmentSupport-Checks).
+ Further information can be found [here](http://docs.yworks.com/yfileshtml/#/dguide/yfiles_development_mode).
  * **Visual Studio Code integration** Creates additional files required for [Visual Studio Codes'](https://code.visualstudio.com/) IntelliSense as well as a task runner if applicable.
  * **WebStorm/PHP-Storm/Intellij IDEA Ultimate Project files** Creates a simple project file structure for [JetBrains' IDEs](https://www.jetbrains.com/)' with libraries and directories set up correctly.